-The following are great resources to learn more about soil and soil health, including why it is important and what you can do to improve your soil.
+The following are great resources to learn more about soil health, including why it is important and what you can do to improve your soil.

 Building Soils for Better Crops is a guide to ecological soil management, with step-by-step information on soil-improving practices, in-depth background on soil science, and case studies of farmers from across the country.

 Articles and recent research done by the WSU Soil Health Research Center

 The Soil Health Institute is a non-profit whose mission is enhance the vitality and productivity of soil through scientific research and advancement.
 The Institute works to identify gaps in research and adoption; develop strategies and funding to address those gaps; and ensure it benefits agriculture, the environment and society.

 Sustainable Agriculture and Research Education (SARE) provides an interactive webpage that explains what is soil health, why its important, and how to improve it.

 This organization advocates for soil health and conservation in Washington through education about best practices in preventing soil erosion and enhancing soil health

 USDA resources for farmers including best practices, principles of soil health, and service center locations

 Washington's National Resource Conservation Service soil health home page

 WSU Wheat and Small Grains extension center and resources